setms/book/docs/software.md

 }
 ```

-This basic model is admittedly not super useful yet.
+This model is admittedly not super useful yet, but it'll serve as the basis for later enhancements.
-We'll revise it later.

-Now that we understand the basics of both software and engineering, let's put them together.
+Now that we understand the basics of both software and engineering, let's put these two together.